entombedvirus/git-sentinel/README.markdown

 More Info
 ----------

-If you have any questions or suggestions, please make a note in the wiki (http://github.com/entombedvirus/git-sentinel/wikis).
+If you have any questions or suggestions, please make a note in the [wiki](http://github.com/entombedvirus/git-sentinel/wikis).